boguenon/amplix/README.md

 # AMPLIX BI Distribution Build

+Are you frustrated finding valuable information from your data?

+Are you hoping for a better solution for your business?

 This is community version install files for statistics reports and dashboard visualization solution, AMPLIX BI.
 To evaluate free cloud instance, please visit [amplixbi.com](https://www.amplixbi.com/).

-The main characterastic and benefits are as follows:
+We provides professional solution and services for your business success:

-  * Cloud service or proprietry installation for secure data
+  * Cloud service or proprietry installation for secure data.
-  * No client installation and plugin free
+  * No client installation and plugin free.
-  * Pivot reporting and dashboard build with easy drag and drop
+  * Pivot reporting and office integration.
+  * Drag and drop dashboard building.
+  * Filter and prompt with searchable meta information.
+  * Built in statistics reports compatible with IBM SAS.

+For your business success
+  * Microsoft office integration.
+  * Oracle eBusinessSuite / SAP ERP.
+  * Salesforce and cloud data integration.

+For data scientists
+  * ERD with relational databases
+  * Statistics on package, Charts, Data visualization
+  * Python and R stat integration
-  *
+  * Decision tree

+For IT team
+  * Professional support and consulting services.
+  * End user satisfaction with DevOps lifecycle.
+  * Easy maintenance, management and self updates for serviceabilty.
+  * Reduce development schedule for analysis.
+  * Enhance performance with optimizing database processing.
+  * Automatic migration of Discoverer Reports.

 ## Getting Started